-Our clubs monthly member meeting is a go for this May 4th at 6:30 at the Italian-American Club located at 1471 Cypress Ave in Melbourne.
-This months presentation will be by Dr. Aaron Adams.
-We hope you can make this presentation and look forward to everyone attending.
+Our clubs monthly member meeting is a go for August 3rd at 6:30 at the Italian-American Club located at 1471 Cypress Ave in Melbourne.